ChalmersPhotonicsLab/QAMpy/README.md

 On Windows, you will need to install clang, and pythran version 0.9.6 or newer. and pythran-openblas for blas support.
 Before compiling install the following software
 1. Install the latest clang release from the [llvm website](https://clang.llvm.org/get_started.html),
-2. Install pythran from git with `pip install pythran`.
+2. Install pythran version 0.9.7 or newer with `pip install pythran`.
 3. Install pythran-openblas with `pip install pythran-openblas`.
 4. Create a .pythranrc file in your home directory (typically this is C:\Users\<username>).
 Note that to create a file from file explorer you should name it `.pythranrc.` (there is a trailing dot, otherwise windows things .pythranrc is the fileexstension).